fsabrilb/Generalized_Shannon_Index/README.md

     | rsquared_tts | float | Positive numeric values | Mean average error of the polynomial fitting between generalized Hurst exponent and the temporal Theil index scaling exponent |
     | average_error_tts | float | Positive numeric values | Coefficient of determination of the polynomial fitting between generalized Hurst exponent and the temporal Theil index scaling exponent |

-*   ´´´df_hurst_tts_optimal´´´ Corresponds to the data set obtained after performing multiple adjustments between the generalized Hurst exponent ($H(q)$) as a function of the temporal Theil scaling exponent ($\alpha_{TTS}(t)$) for different values of moments $q$.
+*   ´´´df_hurst_tts_optimal´´´ Corresponds to the data set obtained after performing multiple adjustments between the generalized Hurst exponent $H(q)$ as a function of the temporal Theil scaling exponent $\alpha_{TTS}(t)$, for different values of moments $q$.
 Then, by constructing a matrix with the adjustment coefficients, the matrix norm of said matrix and its associated eigenvectors are estimated.

     | **Variable** | **Type** | **Allowed values** | **Description** |
     |:---:|:---:|:---:|:---:|